tonghuikang/blog/_posts/2026-06-28-generative-recommenders.md

 title: Design decisions of a generative recommender
 ---

+Traditionally, recommendation systems retrieve and rank.
+Generative models can help recommendation systems to retrieve and rank much better.

+By now, there is plenty of literature of generative recommenders, and there are companies already productionizing generative recommenders [PRS].

-I attended the [2026 Netflix Workshop on Personalization, Recommendation and Search](https://prs2026.splashthat.com/) (PRS), where generative recommenders were a major topic.
+^[PRS]: I attended the [2026 Netflix Workshop on Personalization, Recommendation and Search](https://prs2026.splashthat.com/) (PRS), where LinkedIn, Pinterest and Netflix presented their generative recommendation system setup.

-(Add introduction here)
+To understand literature on generative recommenders, you should be familiar with the design decisions of generative recommenders [recsys-papers].
+I write the key design decisions in this blog post.

+^[recsys-papers]: Similarly, to understand papers in recommendation systems, you also need to understand the standard design of a recommendation system.
+    You need to understand whether a paper is trying to improve the retrieval part or the ranking part of the recommendation system, or neither.
+    Otherwise, you will just be very confused.

 # Traditional recommendation systems